mkopylec/project-manager/README.md

  - _(VO)_ - value object
  - _(VOP)_ - value object property
  - _(DS)_ - domain service
- - _(DE)_ - domain event
- - _(DEP)_ - domain event property
  - _(?)_ - try to guess :-)

-[This repository](https://github.com/mkopylec/ddd-building-blocks) contains examples on how to properly implement a Domain-Driven Design building blocks.
+The `layers` package contains examples on how to properly implement and organize Domain-Driven Design building blocks and other component types.

 ### Step 1 - Create a team
 The user can create a new **team**<sub>_(E)_</sub>.